everx-labs/TVM-linker/README.md

-If `--body` is used, contract's public function ids can be encoded by their names using `$...$` syntax:`$name:[0len][type]$`, where `name` is a name of public function, `len` - length in chars of the id (if `len` is bigger than `name`'s length in chars than zeros will be added at the left side to fit required length), `type` can be `x` or `X` - hexadecimal integer  in lowercase or uppercase.
+If `--body` is used, contract's public function ids can be encoded by their names using `$...$` syntax:`$name:[0len][type]$`, where `name` is a name of public function, `len` - length in chars of the id (if `len` is bigger than `name`'s length in chars than zeros will be added on the left side to fit required length), `type` can be `x` or `X` - hexadecimal integer  in lowercase or uppercase.
 You have to set `-s source` option when you use $...$ syntax.

 Example: